Does soap kill germs?

 Dear Slippery Soap,

 Antimicrobial or antibacterial soap, on the other hand (pun intended!), does kill bacteria and other microorganisms, and can sometimes inhibit their future growth.
 This is likely what your daughter will use before she performs patient exams.
 Antibacterial soap is available for home use, but some experts worry that using antimicrobial products may create stronger, more resistant strains of bacteria.
 Additionally, there is no evidence to suggest that antibacterial soaps are more effective than plain soap for preventing infection under most circumstances in the home or in public spaces.
-Therefore, when it comes to lowering the risk for spreading infection, the Centers for Disease Control and Prevention (CDC) suggests that regular soap is adequate for the general public, and that antibacterial soaps can be saved for those working in health care, child care, or food preparation settings.
+Therefore, when it comes to lowering the risk for spreading infection, the Centers for Disease Control and Prevention (CDC) suggest that regular soap is adequate for the general public, and that antibacterial soaps can be saved for those working in healthcare, child care, or food preparation settings.

-By the way, regardless of the type of soap used, proper and adequate hand washing is key to good hand hygiene and is considered the best way to prevent the transmission of microorganisms.
+Regardless of the type of soap used, proper and adequate hand washing is key to hand hygiene and is considered the best way to prevent the transmission of microorganisms.
 For more dirt on getting your digits clean check out Handwashing do's and don'ts.